Gabrielm3/csvToPdfAndHtml/README.md

 # CSV to PDF & HTML Converter

-A lightweight TypeScript application that transforms CSV data into well-formatted HTML tables and PDF documents.
+A TypeScript-based utility for converting CSV datasets into structured HTML tables and high-quality PDF outputs.

 ## Overview